Luxcium/image-pipeline/README.md

 - See `progress.md` for current project status
 - Check `tasks.txt` for task tracking
 - Review `cline.md` for AI agent guidelines

+## GitHub Copilot Instructions

+GitHub Copilot has completed a comprehensive awareness scan and cataloged all relevant project files and directories.
+For detailed instructions, please refer to [copilot.md](copilot.md).